folsomcp/specpolFlow/docs-jb/GetStarted/Quickstart_CLI.md

-# Quickstart with the command line
+# Using the command line

+The main functions of SpecpolFlow can be ran using command line programs.
+The more detailed tutorials discuss the Python interface of SpecpolFlow, since those provide more options and are more complex.

-This guide covers some of the more frequently used features of SpecpolFlow.
-It is aimed at people who are already familiar with spectropolarimetric data analysis and LSD.
+ This guide is aimed at people who are already familiar with spectropolarimetric data analysis and LSD.
 For more in-depth guides see [Normalizing one spectrum with the interactive tool](NormalizingOneSpectrum.md), [From normalized spectrum to Bz measurement](OneObservationFlow_Tutorial.ipynb).

 To begin, install SpecpolFlow with pip, see [Installation](Installation.md).